 Chestnut Crème Brûlée is not your average crème brûlée recipe.
-The warm and nutty chestnut flavor adds a unique feel to everyone’s favorite burnt cream dessert.
+This chestnut creme brulee creation showcases a warm and nutty chestnut flavor that adds a unique feel to everyone’s favorite burnt cream dessert.
 Milk, heavy cream, egg yolks, sugar, and chestnut spread is all you need to craft this marvelous dessert.
 We’re also talking about the difference between crème brûlée, flan, and crema Catalana.

 Hello my friends.
 I am so excited about sharing this riff on the famous and old-fashioned crème brûlée.
-Crème brulee, and other custard desserts are my all-time favorites.
-Sometimes a subtle change, throwing in a new flavor, is all you need to add some new excitement to a dish, and that’s what a chestnut spread does for this classic French burnt cream.
+Creme Brulee, and other custard desserts are my all-time favorites.
+Sometimes a subtle change, throwing in a new flavor, is all you need to add some new excitement to a dish, and that’s what a chestnut spread d does for this classic French burnt cream.

 That’s right.
 If you were wondering what does Crème Brûlée mean, it’s precisely that: burnt cream, so how hard can it be, right?